wikimedia/operations-docker-images-docker-pkg/README.rst

 * ``username`` and ``password``: if set, they allow publishing the images you built to a remote repository.
 * ``http_proxy``: will set the http proxy to be used for all docker-related operations.
+* ``apt_only_proxy``: will set up an http proxy to be used exclusively by apt.
+Please note that if you define `http_proxy` and not this variable, the value of `http_proxy` will be used as an apt proxy as well.
+* ``apt_options``: a string containing additional apt options you want to add to the apt command line when installing packages.
+* ``seed_image``: the default base image, that should be used by most images in your repository as their base.
+* ``base_images``: Additional images that are not built by docker-pkg but should be present or pulled in order to be able to build the images.
 * ``scan_workers``: maximum number of threads to use when scanning local definition of images.
 For each image found, ``docker-pkg`` queries the local Docker daemon and the registry.
 Default: 8.